-The device provides one external interrupt, two internal timer/event counter 0/1 interrupts, UART Bus interrupt, I2C-Bus interrupt, the Multi-function interrupt (timer/event counter 2 interrupt, real time clock interrupt, time base interrupt), The interrupt control register 0 (INTC0;0BH), interrupt control register 1 (INTC1;1EH) and Multi-Function interrupt control register (MFIC;2FH) contains the interrupt control bits to set the enable/disable and the interrupt request flags.
+The device provides an external interrupt, an internal timer/event counter interrupt, the A/D converter interrupt, the I2C Bus interrupts and an UART interrupt.
+The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) contains the interrupt control bits to set the enable or disable and the interrupt request flags.

 Once an interrupt subroutine is serviced, all the other interrupts will be blocked (by clearing the EMI bit).
 This scheme may prevent any further interrupt nesting.
-Other interrupt requests may occur during this interval but only the interrupt request flag is recorded.
-If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of the INTC0, INTC1 and MFIC may be set to allow interrupt nesting.
+Other interrupt requests may happen during this interval but only the interrupt request flag is recorded.
+If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of INTC0 and INTC1 may be set to allow interrupt nesting.
 If the stack is full, the interrupt request will not be acknowledged, even if the related interrupt is enabled, until the SP is decremented.
 If immediate service is desired, the stack must be prevented from becoming full.

 All these kinds of interrupts have a wake-up capability.
 As an interrupt is serviced, a control transfer occurs by pushing the program counter onto the stack, followed by a branch to a subroutine at specified location in the program memory.
 Only the program counter is pushed onto the stack.
-If the contents of the register or status register
+If the contents of the register or status register (STATUS) are altered by the interrupt service program which corrupts the desired control sequence, the contents should be saved in advance.